KevinFocke/SudokuSolver/roadmap.md

 - Rewrite readFile in Python

+- Create seperate folder for C library; what is the convention?

 - Figure out how to dynamically recompile C program when needed! (makefile?)

 Ver 4 - CLI + Testing + Documentation: